thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ## Learning on my own time

-I was very surprised to learn than some people I talked to

-Some people I talked to used their own time after work to learn more and acquire new skills about their job.
-Most of people in this category had either grown kids or no kids at all!
-But there were still some who were able to do it while having small kids (mostly a single child).

-When I asked the latter how they did it, most told me they made time after their kids have gone to bed or early in the morning.
-I wanted to ask what about spending time with your partner but I didn't.
-I felt it was too private to ask.
+Some people I talked to were able to find outside of work to keep learning.
+When I asked them how they did it, most told me they used the time after their kids have gone to bed or early in the morning.

+Unfortunetely, that answer was not that useful to me because it was exactly what I was struggling with.
+I did not see how I could possibly make it work.
+With my family in the mix, my schedule was already packed.

+I wake up my day at 5 a.m.
+From 5 a.m to 6 a.m, I go through the waking up routine, meditation and some stretching exercices to get my day going.
+From 6 a.m to 6 p.m, it's 12h work time: 8h on my regular job, one hour exercising and the remaining is spent on my passion project.

+When my work is done at 6 p.m, I try the next 3 hours on supper and playing with my kid.
+Beside getting him to daycare, that's almost the only time I spend with him on weekdays.
+After he goes to bed, I try to spend 9 p.m to 10 p.m with my wife as much as I can.
+From 10 p.m to 10:30 pm, it's planning time for the next day.
+At 11 p.m, the day is over and I hit restart.

+I have to admit that writing the last two paragraph made me feel like my life was a little too scripted.
+But this pretty sums up why I was not able to find time to learn outside of work anymore on weekdays.
+And when it comes to weekends, my wife once scolded me because I was spending as much time working on weekdays than on weekends.
+Since then , I try to dedicate my weekends to spending as much time as I can playing with my kid.

+With my crazy schedule in mind, the make time after your kid have gone to sleep or early i

 Those answers didn't quite satisfy me because that was the struggle I was in.
 Even if I could manage to find time after my child and wife are sleeping, it wouldn't be enough to cover the amount of learning I used to do.
 So I needed to find something else.